mmastrac/stylus/docs/src/configuration/server/README.md

 # Server Configuration

 The server configuration is stored in `config.yaml` in the root directory of the configuration.
-This controls the overall server behaviour (including listening ports) and points **Stylus** to the monitoring directory (`monitor.d` by default).
+This controls the overall server behaviour (including listening ports) and tells **Stylus** where to find your monitors (`monitor.d` by default).

 ```yaml
 # Stylus will fail to load any configuration without a version of 1 (for future extensibility)